pavelmc/amake/README.md

 cd %d ; amake clean %f
 ```

+The "clean" parameter also unset the property of amake in which you can compile a project against any .ino file in the project folder; after a "clean" you must always compile the project against the main file to gain that feature again.

 Other IDE tools may need to switch parameters but the ones showed here are very common ones and I know you can adapt it to your preferred IDE tool.

 TODO
 ----

-There is  limited board support by now, if you know bash you can hack the code to ad your board (don't forget to notify the working changes to me to include in the code) or simply write and email to me and I will work with you to get your board supported.
+There is limited board support by now, if you know bash you can hack the code to add your board (don't forget to notify the working changes to me to include them in the code) or simply write and email to me and I will work with you to get your board supported.

 Contributing
 ------------